cmang/durdraw/README.md

 This will place durdraw.ini into ~/.durdraw/ and the themes into ~/.durdraw/themes/.

-Here is an example durdraw.ini file:
+Here is an example durdraw.ini file, showing the available options:

 <pre>
-; Durdraw 0.20 Configuration File
+; Durdraw 0.28.0 Configuration File

 [Main]

 ; color-mode sets the color mode to start in.
 Available options: 16, 256 ;color-mode: 16

-; disable-mouse.. disablse the mouse.
+; disable-mouse disablse the mouse.
 ;disable-mouse: True

 ; max-canvas atuomatically sets the canvas size to the terminal window size at startup.
 ;max-canvas: True

 ; Cursor mode requests a cursor type from the terminal.
 Available options: block, underscore, pipe ;cursor-mode: underscore

+; When scroll-colors is enabled, using the mouse wheel in the canvas changes the ; foreground color instead of moving the cursor.
+;scroll-colors: True

 [Theme]
-; theme-16 points to the theme file to use in 16 color mode.
-theme-16: ~/.durdraw/themes/purpledrank-16.dtheme.ini
+theme-16: ~/.durdraw/themes/mutedchill-16.dtheme.ini
-; theme-256 points to the theme file to use in 256 color mode.
 theme-256: ~/.durdraw/themes/mutedform-256.dtheme.ini
 </pre>